artur-t-stepanyan/nuxt-twitter-app/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Information

+Simple app to search Tweets

+Available functionality :

+1) Search tweets by given search string

+We created custom Twitter Tweet Component that gets [ID, Title, Author[Name, Image source]] and prints tweet card

+Also used SSR(Server side rendering) to get tweets , because Twitter do not allow use their API via Browser requests

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.